Mentor Immersion at PTY – Mentor Bios

 Julie Burkett, PhD Candidate

-Julie Burkett is a fourth-year Ph.D. candidate in the Department of Molecular Physiology & Biophysics at Vanderbilt University.
-In her research, she uses a variety of techniques and models to investigate the contribution of two related cellular receptors to the pathogenesis of type one diabetes and to understand if these receptors can be targeted for both protection of pancreatic beta cells and reprogramming of an autoreactive immune system to interrupt disease progression.
+Julie Burkett is a fifth-year Ph.D. candidate in the Department of Molecular Physiology & Biophysics at Vanderbilt University.
+In her research, she uses a variety of techniques and models to investigate how a particular cell signaling pathway could be targeted for both protection of pancreatic beta cells and reprogramming of an autoreactive immune system to prevent onset of type one diabetes.
+Julie taught for the first time in the Vanderbilt Summer Academy this past summer and is thrilled to be continuing as an instructor with Vanderbilt PTY!
 Julie was raised in Baltimore, Maryland, and graduated with a bachelor’s degree in biology and public health from The College of New Jersey in 2020 before moving to Nashville to start her graduate work at Vanderbilt.
 She comes from a long lineage of teachers and has always been very passionate about education and getting students excited about science!
 Outside of lab and school, Julie enjoys hiking, running, snuggling with her kitten, Eloise, and exploring the sights, sounds, and tastes of Tennessee.

 Carcia Carson, Ph.D.
 Candidate